Timinator2000/Algorithm_X/11 - steering algorithm x/03 - high rise buildings - cont.md

 <BR>

 Remember, there is never a need to reset `self.solution_is_valid` to `True`. `AlgorithmXSolver` will backtrack as soon as it sees a `False` value that indicates the current path is a dead end.
-By definition, backtracking returns to a valid state and `AlgorithmXSolver` automatically returns `self.solution_is_valid` to `True`.
+Backtracking always returns to a valid state and `AlgorithmXSolver` automatically returns `self.solution_is_valid` to `True`.